 Daily budget: Can start from 20-25$ a day.

 Overlook: A bit more expensive then Brazil, cheaper than Argentina.
-Buses and restaurants are expensive, accommodation is not so cheap as well.
+Capital Santiago a bit expensive.
+Buses and restaurants are pricey, accommodation is not so cheap as well.

 Accommodation: Hostels start at 9$, hotels at 25$.